 Time and location: 12:00 p.m. to 1:00 p.m. - Information Science Conference Room at the UNT Discovery Park Campus.

 Bring your lunch and participate in an intellectual conversation with your fellow researchers.

-You could also join these meetings remotely, please email your interest, prior to each meeting to firstname.lastname@example.org.
+You may also join these meetings remotely.
+Please email your interest, prior to each meeting to firstname.lastname@example.org.

 |14-Sept||A Machine Learning Approach for Detecting Groundwater Runo Connectivity||Dr. Ding|

 |21-Sept||Dynamic capabilities of a smart city: An innovative approach to discovering

 |5-Oct||Mirror with a Memory: Why Did Photography Explode into 19th Century America||Dr. O’connor|

 |19-Oct||Deep Changes in law librarianship 1979 - present time||Mary Voegtle|

 |26-Oct||Life in the round: Investing intersection between digital world and ethnic minorities in Yunan, China||Dr. Ming Zhu and Dr. Yunfei Du|

 Spring 2019 Schedule of Events